-At some point in their young lives, most little girls go through a princess phase.
+At some point in their young lives, many children go through a princess phase.
 They might be enchanted by the ideas of castles, horses, ball gowns and sparkling tiaras or they could have seen a Disney movie that captured their hearts.

-If your daughter asks for a princess party when her birthday rolls around, here are some ideas to make the day unique and memorable.
+If your child asks for a princess party when their birthday rolls around, here are some ideas to make the day unique and memorable.

 Princess Party Invitations